 Congressman Sires also served in the New Jersey State Assembly, where he served two terms as Speaker of the Assembly.
 As Speaker, Congressman Sires led the effort to create the Office of Lieutenant Governor and the Assembly Committee on Homeland Security and State Preparedness, as well as, raise the minimum wage, expand job training, and fund valuable cancer research.
 He also created the STARS I and STARS II program, which offers full county and state college tuition scholarships to thousands of students.
 He increased funding for public education by $760 million and helped fund after-school programs to get kids off the streets and away from gangs.

 During his first term in the U.S. House of Representatives, Congressman Sires served on the Financial Services Committee.
 There he focused on housing, introducing legislation to aid public housing authorities and supporting housing for low-income seniors.

-The Congressman serves on three Transportation and Infrastructure Subcommittees: the Highways and Transit Subcommittee, the Railroads, Pipelines, and Hazardous Materials Subcommittee, and the Economic Development, Public Buildings and Emergency Management Subcommittee.
-He is actively involved in reauthorizing the Surface Transportation bill, supporting increased transit and commuting options, safer streets, and more efficient goods movement.
+The Congressman serves on two Transportation and Infrastructure Subcommittees: the Highways and Transit Subcommittee and the Railroads, Pipelines, and Hazardous Materials Subcommittee.
+In this role he will continue advocating for infrastructure investment in vital efforts like the Gateway Project, and support increased transit and commuting options, safe and innovate transportation, as well as more efficient goods movement.

 Congressman Sires resides in West New York with his wife, Adrienne.
 His stepdaughter, Tara Kole, graduated from Harvard Law School, clerked for U.S. Supreme Court Justice Antonin Scalia, and now works for a private law firm in Los Angeles.